Versioning

 , and then resume workflow creation.
 However, that is often not the case, and

-you need to take care of the currently running workflow executions, so using GetVersion()
+you need to take care of the currently running workflow_executions, so using GetVersion()

 to update